rexfordessilfie/nextwrappers/README.md

 # Features ✨
 Here are some of the utility methods provided by this library.
 ## `wrapper()`, `wrapperM()`
-This lets you create a wrapper around a route/middleware handler that performs some arbitrary piece of logic.
+Creates a wrapper around a route/middleware handler that performs some arbitrary piece of logic.

 It gives you access to the route handler's `request`, an `ext` object containing path parameters, and a `next` function for executing the wrapped route handler.